ITG shares plunge on likely dark pool settlement with regulators

-NEW YORK (Reuters) - Shares of brokerage Investment Technology Group (ITG.N) were down more than 20 percent on Thursday after the company said it had set aside $20.3 million for a probable settlement with regulators related to how it ran its “dark pool.”
+(Reuters) - Shares of brokerage Investment Technology Group were down more than 20 percent on Thursday after the company said it had set aside $20.3 million for a probable settlement with regulators related to how it ran its “dark pool.”

 ITG disclosed late on Wednesday that the U.S. Securities and Exchange Commission was investigating the lack of disclosure by the firm to its clients that a subsidiary of the agency broker was trading against client orders within ITG’s private stock trading venue, or “dark pool.”